fresheneesz/grapetree/README.md

 A simple, powerful generalized hierarchical path-routing module for client-side and server-side applications.

-Using grapetree applications can be written as a tree of routes where a number of routes are active at any given time.
+Using grapetree, applications can be written as a tree of routes where a number of routes are active at any given time.
 A URL is broken into a set of routes and each route can perform some work like loading data and rendering views.
 Two routes that share a parent route can share some of the same functionality or data.